-We've previously looked at how digital transformation is an issue for all organisations as a range of digital technologies reshapes private businesses and public services.
+Digital transformation is an issue for all organisations, as a range of digital technologies reshapes private businesses and public services.
 However, the major stumbling block in many digital transformation projects is not technology but culture.

-- Organisations must move away from traditional, slow, layered bureaucracy and become more agile in how they analyse and act on data.
+- move away from traditional, slow, layered bureaucracy and become more agile in how you analyse and act on data

-- They need to work more efficiently across traditional functional boundaries to achieve common goals.
+- work more efficiently across traditional functional boundaries to achieve common goals

-- They need to move towards a culture based on constant low-level evolution rather than major upheavals every few years — and learn to value occasional failure as a chance to learn to "fail better".
+- move towards a culture based on constant low-level evolution rather than major upheavals every few years — and learn to value occasional failure as a chance to learn to "fail better"

-To learn more about the impact of culture on digital transformation, read the full Raconteur.net report.
+To learn more about the impact of culture on digital transformation, read our blog post about how to become a digital enterprise.
 To get support in making culture change a reality in your organisation, come and talk to our digital transformation specialists.

 First published September 2016